zzxiang/external-media-without-import/README.md

 **Version 1.0.2.1**

-Just changed te readme file, the changelog in previous readme file seems not work.
+Just changed the readme file, the changelog in previous readme file seems not work.

 **Version 1.0.2**